-The Scheme held the following derivative instruments during the period:
+The Scheme held the following derivative instruments during the year:

-Foreign exchange forward contracts
+Foreign currency forward contracts

-Foreign exchange forward contracts are primarily used by the Scheme to hedge against currency risks on its non-Australian dollar denominated trading securities.
+Foreign currency forward contracts are primarily used by the Scheme to hedge against currency risks on its non-Australian dollar denominated trading securities.
 The Scheme agrees to receive or deliver a fixed quantity of foreign currency for an agreed upon price on an agreed future date.
-Foreign exchange forward contracts are valued at the prevailing bid price at the end of each reporting period.
-The Scheme recognises a gain or loss equal to the change in fair value at the end of each reporting period.
+Foreign currency forward contracts are valued at the prevailing bid price at the end of each reporting period.